just-noticeable/damroo/hospitals-do-not-have-a-right-to-pilfer-consumers.md

 <br>

 <div align="center">
-<strong>Organizations and individuals do not have a "right" to pilfer anyone!</strong>
+<strong>Organizations and individuals do not have "a right" to pilfer anyone!</strong>
 </div>

 <br>